Where are you from?

 What’s one piece of advice you would give to others interested in a similar career?

-Engineering can be daunting initially and requires a lot of work, but if you work hard, it will all pay off in the end and you’ll have one of the coolest jobs in the world, in my opinion.
+Engineering can be daunting initially and requires a lot of work.
+But if you work hard, it will all pay off in the end and you’ll have one of the coolest jobs in the world, in my opinion.
+Also, if engineering was not your dream as a little girl or boy, it doesn’t mean you can’t grow up to be an engineer.

 What are some fun facts about yourself or something people might not know about you?